 Only the parameter filename is required.
+The filename must be inside double quotes (") if it has spaces.
 Width and height are provided in millimeters (note the lowercase "x" between them), and their default value in pixels is INT_MAX for both dimensions.
 Resolution is the number of pixels per millimeter; its default value is "3.8".
 Width, height and resolution are given in real values and can be used only by cdGetCanvasSize and in pixel-millimeter conversion.